Published on Mar 14, 2018 in Crowdfunding News

 A great way to look at things are as follows: Does your business idea make sense without the token?
 If so, skip the ICO.

-Typically successful ICOs work when the token is an integral part of the service being offered.
+Typically successful Initial Coin Offerings work when the token is an integral part of the service being offered.
 Here are some of the biggest ICOs of the last couple years to give you an idea of when an ICO may make sense: